Provides qualitative, diverging and sequential color schemes.

 According to Paul Tol's technical note, the

-light colour scheme is reasonably distinct for both normal or
+light color scheme is reasonably distinct for both normal or

-colour-blind vision and is intended to fill labelled cells.
+colorblind vision and is intended to fill labeled cells.

-normal or colour-blind vision and should be used as a text background or
+colorblind vision and should be used as a text background or to highlight

 Refer to the original document for details about the recommended uses (see references).